 Forty-five new students joined the Duke Occupational Therapy Doctorate (OTD) program on Monday, August 5.

-Their three-year program began with a busy Orientation week, kicked off by Division Chief Barbara Hooper, PhD, OTR/L, FAOTA welcoming them to the Duke OTD community.
-Students were introduced to their home teams and the faculty member assigned to support them.
+Their three-year program began with a busy Orientation week, kicked off by Division Chief Barb Hooper, PhD, OTR/L, FAOTA welcoming them to the Duke OTD community.
+Students were introduced to their home teams and the faculty member assigned to advise them.
 The conversations were lively and robust as students introduced themselves to one another and continued to form bonds—some of which will remain tight beyond their time in the program.

 Other activities included tours of the Interprofessional Education and Erwin Square Plaza buildings and the medical campus to see the classrooms, labs, and other spaces where they’ll spend time as students.
 A resource fair at the Trent Semans Center for Health Education introduced the School of Medicine community and how its groups support OTD students.
 Employees and students stationed at booths talked about extracurricular opportunities, clubs and more places where students can get involved and find support.